Miroslav Penkov was born in 1982 in

 Psychology, followed by an MFA in Creative Writing at the University

-His stories have won the BBC International Short Story Award 2012 and The Southern Reviewís Eudora Welty Prize and have appeared in A Public Space, One Story, Orion, The Sunday Times, Granta Online, The Best American Short Stories 2008, The PEN/O. Henry Prize Stories 2012.
+His stories have won the BBC International Short Story Award 2012 and The Southern Review’s Eudora Welty Prize and have appeared in A Public Space, Granta, One Story, Orion, The Sunday Times, The Best American Short Stories 2008, The PEN/O. Henry Prize Stories 2012, The Best American Nonrequired Reading 2013.

-Miroslav is an Assistant Professor of Creative Writing at the University of North Texas and a fiction editor of the American Literary Review.
+Miroslav is an Associate Professor of Creative Writing at the University of North Texas and the Editor-in-chief of the American Literary Review.